bladewing/SecurityFunctionWrapper/README.md

 ## Quickstart

-After all prerequisites are installed, modify the config-file *wrapper.ini*.
+After all prerequisites are installed, modify the config-file *wrapper.ini* and copy it to the home directory.
 Then simply start the Wrapper with

 `python3 start_wrapper.py`